-Asian chicken salad is a delicious blend of cabbages, chicken and crunchy ramen noodles.
-It gets extra flavor from sesame seeds, almond slices and mandarin oranges and is perfect when you want something different from the usual chicken salad recipe.
+Chinese ramen chicken salad is a delicious blend of cabbages, chicken breasts and crunchy ramen noodles.
+This Asian ramen noodle salad gets extra flavor from sesame seeds, almond slices and mandarin oranges and is perfect when you want something different from the usual chicken salad recipe.

-I got this easy ramen chicken salad recipe years ago from a friend of mine — It’s very popular at potlucks.
+I got this Asian ramen salad recipe years ago from a friend of mine -- It's very popular at potlucks.
 I misplaced the original recipe when I first wrote this post, and just updated it since I very luckily found the original when we moved.

 How to Make Napa Cabbage Chicken Salad with Ramen

 You'll need cooked chicken to make the salad.
 You can use rotisserie chicken from the store or cook chicken breasts in the oven, in the Instant Pot or Crock-Pot.

 Start off by whisking the dressing ingredients in a small bowl.
 Pop the dressing in the fridge while you prepare the rest of the salad -- This gives the flavors time to blend.

 Toasting the ramen noodles makes them crunchy so they won't get too soggy in the salad.
 So, don't skip this step.

 Break up a couple of packages of ramen noodles.
 I find it easiest to open them, remove the flavor packets and put the dried noodles into a large plastic freezer bag while breaking them into smaller pieces.